huttj/slack-export-viewer/README.md

 message.
 It would be much better to load a subset of messages around a selected message, and send that to the client.
 Infinite scrolling could then load the later messages, as well.

+#### Client-side Routing

+It would be nice for each event to generate a history stack and appropriate hash change, so that states could be linked via URL, and so the user can go back to previous states/pages.

 #### Word Cloud

 It would be fun to add a word cloud, globally, per user, and per channel, to see what the most commonly used words are.